FlorisdeBruxelles/CS_Comps_Stacks_Queues_Priority_Solutions/Reflection.md

-Answers might be diverse.
-Look for the logic of the student
+Answers might be diverse; Look for the logic of the student.